 The E46 has also competed in the British, European and Russian touring car championships.

-In the United States, the National Auto Sport Association and BMW Car Club of America (BMW CCA) have organized a "Spec E46" amateur racing series.
-The Spec E46 cars are built to a standard with limited modifications, to create a level playing field and increased competition between drivers.
+In the United States, the National Auto Sport Association and BMW Car Club of America (BMW CCA) organized a "Spec E46" amateur racing series.
+The Spec E46 cars were built to a standard with limited modifications, to create a level playing field and increased competition between drivers.
 By mid-2020, Spec E46 had become one of BMW CCA's three largest racing classes.

 We are a leading provider of Engines and Transmissions.
 We have provided customers with an unbeatable Price,